October 23, 2022

 What "justifies" the tax collector is not remorse or guilt - he is NOT confessing specific sins.
 What justifies him is his deep recognition of his need for God's grace and forgiveness - his realization of his deep need of God.

 Personal aside: It is my conviction that God does NOT grant grace and forgiveness only after we confess our sin.
 That is, my confession is not a condition that must be met before God will grant me forgiveness and grace.
 Quite the opposite.
 In every moment, God is offering grace and forgiveness, and it precisely this unconditional generosity that evokes and supports the self-awareness of my need for God.
 The bumper sticker we all should have on our cars is: "God loves me, so I'm trying to live like that.
 (And not like the jerk I usually am.)"
 This is the transformation the tax collector experiences in this parable.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 298-300.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 298-300; and the writings of Amy-Jill Levine, et. al. See link below.